-t confirmation we are sealed in the love of the Father, Son, and Spirit.
+At confirmation we are sealed in the love of the Father, Son, and Spirit.
 A seal indicates quality and belonging.
-Teens wear many seals on their bodies-Gap, Nike.
+Teens wear many seals on their bodies-Guess, Levi's, Nike.
 High schools and colleges put their seals on diplomas.
-To receive the label, organic foods have to meet special standards.
 Many companies consider their logos a seal of quality.
 In the ancient world slaves and soldiers were marked with a brand to show to whom they belonged.